oracle-livelabs/sprints/oci/sprint-create-qs-policies/sprint-create-qs-policies.md

 ```

 >**Note:** In order to create an Object Storage table in Query Service based on a
-file stored in a private Object Storage bucket, you will need read access to that bucket.
+file that is stored in a private Object Storage bucket, you will need read access to that bucket.

 ## Learn More